mikiec84/ChatEngineWithAWSComprehend/README.md

     node app.js

-CAUTION : Before launchign the above command for the first time, make sure the install the node module dependencies
+CAUTION : Before launching the above command for the first time, make sure the install the node module dependencies

     npm install